ryanrudolph/review-funnel/README.md

 # GetPhound Review Funnel

-Plugin used in the process to help setup a review funnel on client websites.
+Plugin used to setup a review funnel on websites.

 ## Requirements